sakshisharma84/launchpad/docs/configuration-file.md

 ## `apiVersion`

-Launchpad currently supports `launchpad.mirantis.com/v1beta1`, `v1beta2`, and
-`v1beta3`.
-Earlier configuration file syntaxes should still work but will not have support for changes and additions in new versions.
+The latest API version is `launchpad.mirantis.com/v1beta3`, but earlier configuration file syntaxes should still work without support for the changes and additions in later versions.

 ## `kind`